 Secure it

 Most birds get in at ground level.
-To prevent this, and the wind blowing the net about, leave the bottom edge laying on the ground and lay planks on top of it.
+To prevent this, and to stop the wind blowing the net about, lay planks along the bottom edge.
 I keep a stash of planks in the orchard precisely for this time of year.
-Or gather the net around the trunk and wrapping a bungy around it.

 Have a final check for holes or gaps.